awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

 1. Download the software and install it from the above link.

 1. Start a Windows PowerShell for AWS session.
-If prompted for AWS Secret Key during initialization, type Control-D to break out of the dialog download it and start a Windows PowerShell for AWS session.
+If prompted for AWS Secret Key during initialization, type Control-C to break out of the dialog download it and start a Windows PowerShell for AWS session.

 **Configuration of AWS Credentials**